 It does this by identifying certain chemicals in the substance that tells the innate response it shouldn’t be there.
 One example would be white blood cells fighting bacteria, causing redness and swelling, when you have a cut.

 Adaptive Immunity is created in response to exposure to a foreign substance.
 When a foreign invader enters the body, the immune system takes it in and analyzes its every detail.
 Then the adaptive immune response organizes cells to attach that foreign substance every time they enter the body.

 The adaptive immune cells actually have a memory and know how to fight off certain invaders.
 One example is the chickenpox vaccination so that we don’t get chickenpox because adaptive immunity system has remembered the foreign body.

-This is one of the reasons why the Death to Diabetes Wellness Program emphasizes the importance of a strong immune system when fighting a disease like Type 2 diabetes, or any disease for that matter.
+This is one of the reasons why the Death to Diabetes Wellness Program emphasizes the importance of a strong and balanced immune system when fighting a disease like Type 2 diabetes, or any disease for that matter.

 When most of us acquire a disease, it usually weakens the immune system.
 This creates two additional health problems: (1) the inability to defend the body against colds, flu, allergies, infections, etc.; and, (2) the inability to repair and heal the damaged cells and tissues.
 This, in turn, allows the disease to progress and cause even more damage.